Proposed United States annexation of Santo Domingo: Aftermath and repercussions

-Grant was livid at the treaty’s failure to pass the Senate and blamed Sumner’s opposition for the defeat; he had believed that Sumner originally supported the treaty after their meeting in 1870, despite the misunderstanding that seemed to have occurred.
-Shortly after the treaty’s defeat, Grant fired the U.S. Ambassador to Britain, John Lothrop Motley, which was interpreted as an insult to Sumner since they were close friends.
+Grant was livid at the treaty's failure to pass the Senate and blamed Sumner's opposition for the defeat; he had believed that Sumner originally supported the treaty after their meeting in 1870, despite the misunderstanding that seemed to have occurred.
+Shortly after the treaty's defeat, Grant fired the US Ambassador to Britain, John Lothrop Motley, which was interpreted as an insult to Sumner since they were close friends.
 There were also wider changes in personnel, with the resignation of Attorney General Hoar after Grant asked for full support of the treaty also being linked to the failed annexation.

-Despite the initial failure of the treaty, Grant was able to get Congress to send an investigation commission to Santo Domingo in order to make an assessment of whether annexation would beneficial to both the U.S. and Santo Domingo.
+Despite the initial failure of the treaty, Grant was able to get Congress to send an investigation commission to Santo Domingo in order to make an assessment of whether annexation would beneficial to both the US and Santo Domingo.
 The commission, sent in 1871, included civil rights activist Frederick Douglass and reported favorably on the annexation of the Dominican Republic to the United States, claiming there was widespread local support for annexation.
 However they failed to generate enough enthusiasm in the Senate to overcome the overall opposition to the annexation.
 As the aforementioned local plebiscite on annexation only involved 30% of the Dominican electorate, the whole affair may have failed to adequately account for the wishes of the population regarding annexation versus continued independence.

-Commission for the Annexation of Santo Domingo
+Commission for the annexation of Santo Domingo

-The commission found itself in favour of annexation, despite conflicting interests amongst its members.
-Frederick Douglass, found himself at odds with his close friend Charles Sumner, who was a staunch critic and opponent of the annexation in the U.S. senate.
+The commission found itself in favor of annexation, despite conflicting interests amongst its members.
+Frederick Douglass found himself at odds with his close friend Charles Sumner, who was a staunch critic and opponent of the annexation in the US Senate.
 Douglass had also previously supported independence and self-governance for Black-majority nations in the Caribbean, only recently expressing his support for Cuban resistance in the Ten years war.
 Despite these reasons he ultimately found himself advocating for annexation after witnessing firsthand the poverty, political instability and devastation caused by slavery and civil war in the region.

 Douglass came to believe that annexation might offer economic development and protection for the Dominican people from nearby threats like Haiti and meddling in the region from European powers.
 However, his position drew criticism, as many feared annexation was driven by imperial ambitions and would reinforce racial hierarchies.
 Douglass's participation was symbolic of the tensions between racial solidarity and the realities of U.S. foreign policy during the reconstruction era.
 Despite his efforts, the senate rejected the annexation proposal, highlighting the limits of black political influence in shaping imperial policy in this era.